-This topic describes the changes introduced in TestLeft 4.0.
+This topic describes the changes introduced in TestLeft 4.10.
 For information about the changes in other versions of TestLeft, see TestLeft Version History.

-Support for the latest available CEF version.
-You can now create and run automated tests for applications that use Chromium Embedded Framework version 3.3578.1860 and earlier.
+Support for Electron 4-5.
+You can now create and run automated tests for Electron-based applications created with Electron version 4.0.2, 5.0.0.

-Support for the recent versions of controls:
+Support for the recent versions of web browsers:

-We have fixed a number of bugs reported by our customers.
+We’ve also fixed a number of bugs reported by our customers.